CZ-NIC/knot-resolver/daemon/README.rst

 		cache.size = 100*MB
 	end

-Events and services
+Asynchronous events
 ^^^^^^^^^^^^^^^^^^^

-The Lua supports a concept called closures_, this is extremely useful for scripting actions upon various events, say for example - prune the cache within minute after loading, publish statistics each 5 minutes and so on.
+Lua supports a concept called closures_, this is extremely useful for scripting actions upon various events, say for example - prune the cache within minute after loading, publish statistics each 5 minutes and so on.
 Here's an example of an anonymous function with :func:`event.recurrent()`: